belgort-clark/ctec-class-docs/github-classroom-assignments-labs.md

-# GitHub Classroom: Canvas Assignments and Labs
+# GitHub Classroom: Accessing Assignments and Labs

 ## Accessing the Assignment on GitHub Classroom
 1. From a **Canvas** assignment or lab, click on the **GitHub Classroom** link within the assignment or lab.